Instagram Reels Pay Per 1000 Views: The Honest Math

 How many Reels views do you need to make $1,000?

 You would need roughly 20 million to 100 million Reels views to earn $1,000 directly from Instagram's payout program.
-At $0.01–$0.05 per 1,000 views, the math makes direct monetization impractical for most creators.
-Sponsorships and brand deals offer a far better return, with a mid-tier creator typically charging $500–$2,000 per sponsored Reel regardless of whether it hits 50,000 or 500,000 views.
+At $0.01-$0.05 per 1,000 views, direct pay does not work well for most creators.
+Sponsorships and brand deals pay far better.
+A mid-tier creator can charge $500-$2,000 per sponsored Reel.
+That is true whether the Reel gets 50,000 or 500,000 views.

 Is Instagram Reels monetization worth it compared to Patreon or Substack?